jclouds/legacy-jclouds/aws/demos/createandlistbuckets/README.txt

 # 1. execute 'mvn install' to build the sample
 # 2. invoke the jar, passing your aws credentials and the bucket you wish to create
 # ex.
-#   java -jar target/jclouds-aws-sample-createandlistbuckets-jar-with-dependencies.jar accesskey secretkey testbucketName
+#  java -jar target/jclouds-aws-demo-createandlistbuckets-jar-with-dependencies.jar  $AWS_USER $AWS_PWD testbucketmeo